oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 ## Use of Resolvers {#use_of_resolvers}

-[@!OpenID.Federation, section 10] specifies requirements for how an entity resolves the trust chain and metadata of another entity with which it wishes to establish trust.
-This process includes fetching Entity Statements, applying metadata policies and constraints, validating trust chains, and handling caching.
+[@!OpenID.Federation, section 10] specifies requirements for how an Entity resolves the Trust Chain and metadata of another Entity with which it wishes to establish trust.
+This process includes fetching Entity Statements, applying metadata policies and constraints, validating Trust Chains, and handling caching.
 The procedure is complex and may be difficult for all Federation Protocol Entities within the federation to implement.

 Also, this algorithm relies on all participants publishing their Entity Configuration information at a well-known location, as specified in [@!OpenID.Federation, section 9].
 However, this profile references an alternative way of publishing Entity Configuration (see (#hosted_entity_configurations) below), that requires a resolver algorithm starting with a Trust Anchor instead of the bottom-up approach specified in [@!OpenID.Federation, section 10].

 Therefore, it is **RECOMMENDED** that entities compliant with this profile use a Federation Resolver in order to resolve metadata and trust for peer entities.
 A Federation Resolver is an entity within the federation that provides a `federation_resolve_endpoint` as specified in Sections [@!OpenID.Federation, 5.1.1] and [@!OpenID.Federation, 8.3] of [@!OpenID.Federation].

 A Trust Anchor adhering to this profile **MUST** ensure the availability of at least one Federation Resolver compliant with the requirements stated in this profile.
-This resolver **MUST** support resolving for the given Trust Anchor and **MUST** be either provided as part of the Trust Anchor or be a subordinate entity to the Trust Anchor.
+This resolver **MUST** support resolving for the given Trust Anchor.
+It is **RECOMMENDED** that the resolver is provided as part of the Trust Anchor itself.

-- Trust to resolver responses.
-Direct vs via TA
+A> If the resolver is provided by a Subordinate Entity to the Trust Anchor, federation participants that entirely relies on the use of the resolver will have to configure two trusted federation keys; both to the Trust Anchor and to the Entity implementing the Federation Resolver.
+See [@!OpenID.Registration, section 8.3.3].

 (#resolving_metadata_and_trust_marks), (#resolving_metadata_and_trust_marks, use title), specifies further requirements for Federation Resolver usage and implementation.

+## Entity Configuration

+This section defines requirements and recommendations for Entity Configurations, as defined in [@!OpenID.Federation, section 3].

+### Entity Configuration Validity {#entity_configuration_validity}

+The validity period of an Entity Configuration is controlled by the `exp` Claim.
+Setting a short validity period undermines effective caching and places a burden on the owning Entity to continuously update and sign the Entity Configuration.
+Conversely, setting long validity periods may delay the propagation of metadata changes, as older versions may remain cached.

+A> TODO: Suggest that federation policies recommend sensible values for validity.

+A> TODO: Requirement that Entities MUST update Entity Configuration more oftenly than what is stated in the `exp` Claim.

+A> TODO: Unclear in main spec.
+If short-lived Trust Marks are being used.
+Do they have an effect on EC validity?

-## Hosted Entity Configurations {#hosted_entity_configurations}
+### Hosted Entity Configurations {#hosted_entity_configurations}

 The specification "OpenID Federation Entity Configuration Hosting" [@!OpenID.Federation.Hosting] defines the Entity Statement extension Claim `ec_location`.
 The primary purpose of this Claim is to enable hosting of a Leaf Entity's Entity Configuration data at an alternate location from that specified in [@!OpenID.Federation, section 9].

 Using this Claim, an OpenID Federation deployment can allow entities that do not support the [@!OpenID.Federation] standard, or that for other reasons cannot meet its requirements for publishing Entity Configuration at a well-known location, to participate in the federation.

 For deployments adhering to this profile it is **RECOMMENDED** that the `ec_location` extension Claim is supported.
 Furthermore, it is **RECOMMENDED** that Superior Entities supporting the Claim include the Claim in all published Entity Statements, even if the subject's Entity Configuration is published at the well-known location as specified in [@!OpenID.Federation].
 The reason for this is to offer a uniform way for resolvers to locate the subject Entity Configuration.

+## Federation Policies {#federation_policies}

+An Entity's Entity Configuration contains a `metadata` Claim in which the Entity declares parameters about its preferences and capabilities.
+A metadata policy, as specified in Section 6.1 of [@!OpenID.Federation], **MAY** be added to Subordinate Statements in order to modify the metadata declared by an Entity.

+Metadata policies can be declared by any Entity in a Trust Chain that publishes Subordinate Statements.
+Unpredictable situations may arise if the merged policy of a Trust Chain adds parameter values that were not originally declared by the Entity to the resulting metadata.
+Such policy usage may create situations where the metadata resolved for an Entity contains a capability or preference that the Entity cannot handle.

+Therefore, this profile specifies the following requirements:

+- Adding metadata parameter values to an Entity's metadata **SHOULD** be limited to the Entity itself and its Immediate Superior Entity handling its registration.

+- If an Immediate Superior Entity needs to add metadata parameter values to an Entity's resolved metadata it **SHOULD** do so by declaring these values using metadata declarations in the Entity Statement issued for the Entity, and **SHOULD NOT** use metadata policy operators.

+A> TODO: Consider merging with (#metadata_policy_declarations)

 ## Federation Hierarchy Requirements and Recommendations {#federation_hierarchy_requirements_and_recommendations}